-13.A.4.a.
+132.A.4.a.
 New Hire Adjustment - Used at the time an employee is hired when performance expectations are unproven and/or funds may be unavailable.
 This is a one-time base salary increase at the time of the employee's certification as a classified employee.
 The intent to provide a later salary increase must be documented at the time of hire.
-This is limited to a one-time increase up to 5% subject to the pay grade maximum.
-Transfer, promotion, demotion, or separation of the employee will negate the delayed increase.
+This is limited to a one-time increase up to 5% subject to the pay grade maximum and must be an equitable rate commensurate of the qualification of the employee in comparison with district employees' qualifications in the same job classification but shall not exceed the range maximum.- Transfer, promotion, demotion, or separation of the employee will negate the delayed increase.

-13.A.4.b.
+132.A.4.b.
 Salary Range Compression - Used as a salary leveling increase where longer-term or more experienced employees are paid lower in the range for the class than new hires or less experienced employees over a period of time and there is a valid need to increase one or more employee's base salary in the class to recognize contributions equal to or greater than the newly hired or less experienced employees.
 Justification shall be required based on facts.
 To be eligible, an employee must be performing satisfactorily as evidenced by the most recent final overall performance rating.
 The increase must consider internal equity and not exceed the pay grade maximum.

-13.B Change of Position
+132.B Change of Position